OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: System Design

-where $i \in \{\text{mmWave radar}, \text{microphone array}, \text{thermal camera} \}$ and $\alpha$ is the hyper-parameter for image blending.
-The higher $\alpha$ is, the more sensor information remains for comprehensive understanding, but less correlation between the masked part and the unmasked RGB image can be learned from the model.
-We set $\alpha$ as 1 by default based on our empirical testing.
-Final sensor-masked images act as input for our multi-sensor Vision-Language-Action model for the second part.
+where $i \in \{\text{mmWave}, \text{acoustic}, \text{thermal} \}$ and $\alpha \majorEdit{\in [0, 1]}$ is the hyper-parameter for image blending.
+The higher $\alpha$ is, \majorEdit{the} more sensor information remains for comprehensive understanding, but less correlation between \majorEdit{the} masked part and \majorEdit{the} unmasked RGB image remains.
+We set $\alpha$ as 1 by default based on our empirical testing. \majorEdit{These consolidated sensor images then serve as the unified input for our multi-sensor VLA backbone.}